Liusef/TgStickerManager/README.md

 # A Stupid Abstract Issue that I cannot explain
 This program will only run properly on Python 3.10.0 (the latest version as of writing this).
-While the code is technically still valid down to Python 3.6, for some godforsaken reason Network requests will all time out when being called from PySide6 button.
+While the code is technically still valid down to Python 3.7, for some godforsaken reason Network requests will all time out when being called from a PySide6 button.

 Why does it do this?
 I don't know.
 Can I fix it?
 I don't know.